title: Create your minimum dapp on Tezos authors: "Benjamin Fuentes" last_update: date: 22 May 2024

 Taqueria manages the project structure and keeps it up to date.
 For example, when you deploy a new smart contract, Taqueria automatically updates the web app to send transactions to that new smart contract.
 Follow these steps to set up a Taqueria project:

-On the command-line terminal, run these commands to set up a Taqueria project and install the Ligo and Taquito plugins:
+On the command-line terminal, run these commands to set up a Taqueria project and install the LIGO and Taquito plugins:

 taq init training